 If you’re a sailor, for example, and if you know a lot about boats, you’ll approach every situation as if you were in the sea.

 But life is not only saltwater and fish.
-There are a lot of other things to consider.
+There are a lot of other things to consider when tackling a specific problem or task.

 As the author states in the book, “In a wicked world, relying upon experience from a single domain is not only limiting, it can be disastrous.”

-Sometimes even overlocking a simple graph can cause a huge disaster.
+Sometimes even overlooking a simple graph can cause a huge disaster.
 As it happened with the space shuttle Challenger.

 In 1986, NASA launched a shuttle with the intention to deploy a satellite and also to observe Halley’s comet.
 Unfortunately, only after 73 seconds into the flight, the space shuttle broke apart killing everybody on board.